Homogenization results for the generator of multiscale Langevin dynamics in weighted Sobolev spaces: Problem setting

 where $\bar u^0 = \int_{\R^d} u(x) \rho^0(x) \dd x$.

-\begin{remark} \cref{ass:compactness} is not the only sufficient condition to ensure the compactness of the injection $I_{H^1_{\rho^0}(\R^d) \hookrightarrow L^2_{\rho^0}(\R^d)}$.
+\begin{remark} \cref{ass:compactness} is satisfied, e.g., by quadratic potentials in $\R^d$ of the form $V(x) = \frac12 x^\top Dx$, where $D \in \R^{d \times d}$ is a symmetric positive definite matrix, and by the bistable potential $V(x) = x^4/4 - x^2/2$ in $\R$.
+Moreover, \cref{ass:compactness} is not the only sufficient condition to ensure the compactness of the injection $I_{H^1_{\rho^0}(\R^d) \hookrightarrow L^2_{\rho^0}(\R^d)}$.
 Two other necessary and sufficient conditions are presented in Proposition 1.3 and Lemma 2.2 in \cite{Gan10}.
 In particular, it is required that the potential $V$ is such that either the Schrödinger operator

 or the operator

 has compact resolvent.
 Moreover, another sufficient condition is given in \cite[Theorem 3.1]{Hoo81}, where it is proved that the potentials of the form $V = \abs{x}^{2p}$ with $p$ integer greater than zero satisfy the condition. \end{remark}